Screenly/Screenly-Cast-for-WordPress/screenly-cast/readme.txt

 2. The same page with Screenly Cast enabled.

 == Changelog ==

+= 1.0.5 =
+* Fix: Make failing unit tests pass
+* Fix: Update handling of the `?srly` query parameter
+* Fix: Screenly Cast theme not being applied when using the `srly` query parameter

 = 1.0.4 =
 * Fix: Move build artifacts to separate dist/ directory